flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/performance.md

 #### Example 1

-This runway can be used for landing with the given circumstances and full flaps in all autobrake configurations (low, medium, max manual).
+This runway can be used for landing with the given circumstances and full flaps in all braking configurations (low, medium, max manual).

 ![flyPad Performance Calculator Landing](../../assets/flypad/performance-landing-ok.png "flyPad Performance Calculator Landing"){loading=lazy}

 #### Example 2

-This runway could be technically used for landing with the given circumstances and full flaps and with max manual braking.
+This runway's landing distance available is long enough to be used for landing with full flaps and with max manual braking.
-Be aware that there might be other restriction that prohibit landing of an A320neo on this airport/runway.
+Be aware that there might be other restrictions that prohibit landing of an A320neo on this airport/runway.

 ![flyPad Performance Calculator Landing](../../assets/flypad/performance-landing-maxok.png "flyPad Performance Calculator Landing"){loading=lazy}